ingra14m/Specular-Gaussians/README.md

 ### Train

-We have provided scripts [`run_anchor.sh`](https://github.com/ingra14m/Spec-Gaussian/blob/main/run_anchor.sh) and [`run_wo_anchor.sh`](https://github.com/ingra14m/Spec-Gaussian/blob/main/run_wo_anchor.sh) that were used to generate the table in the paper.
+We have provided scripts [`run_wo_anchor.sh`](https://github.com/ingra14m/Spec-Gaussian/blob/main/run_wo_anchor.sh) and [`run_anchor.sh`](https://github.com/ingra14m/Spec-Gaussian/blob/main/run_anchor.sh) that were used to generate the table in the paper.

-In general, using the version without anchor Gaussian can achieve better rendering effects for synthesized bounded scenes.
-For real-world unbounded scenes, using the version with anchor Gaussian can achieve better results.
-For researchers who want to explore the use of with anchor Gaussian in bounded scenes and without anchor Gaussian in unbounded scenes, we have provided the following general training command.
+In general, using the version without anchor Gaussian can achieve better rendering effects.
+Using the version with anchor Gaussian can achieve faster training and inference.
+For researchers who want to explore the use of Spec-Gaussian, we have provided the following general training command.

 **Train without anchor**